jimthoburn/picture-gallery/README.markdown

 * Here’s a [visualization of the gallery’s state machine](https://xstate.js.org/viz/?gist=18995ef2fca6c1949991f21b1b68c6d0)
 * Helpful [resources](#resources)

-## <span id="automation"></span> Automatically creating and publishing albums
+## How to make your own gallery

-If you have a lot of images, you can automatically generate different image sizes and data for your albums and then publish them as a static web site.
+You can use this project to automatically generate different image sizes and data for your albums and then publish them as a static web site.

 Here are the basic steps: